Woking: National and local government

-The town is in the parliamentary constituency of Woking and has been represented at Westminster since May 2010 by Conservative Jonathan Lord.
+The town is in the parliamentary constituency of Woking and has been represented at Westminster since July 2024 by Liberal Democrat Will Forster.

 Councillors are elected to Surrey County Council every four years.
 The borough is covered by seven divisions, each of which elects one councillor.
 The seven divisions are: "The Byfleets", "Goldsworth East and Horsell Village", "Knaphill and Goldsworth West", "Woking North", "Woking South", "Woking South East" and "Woking South West".

 Elections to the borough council take place in three out of every four years.
 A total of 30 councillors serve at any one time, ten of whom are elected at each election.
-The council is led by an executive committee, consisting of the Leader and six portfolio holders.
+The council is led by an executive committee consisting of the Leader and six portfolio holders.
 Each year, one of the councillors serves as Mayor of Woking for a period of twelve months.
 The role of mayor is primarily ceremonial and the post has little political power.
 Among the people and organisations to have received the Freedom of the Borough are Howard Panter, Rosemary Squire and the Army Training Centre Pirbright.

 Woking is twinned with: Amstelveen, Netherlands (since 1989); Le Plessis-Robinson, France (since 1993); Rastatt, Germany (since 2001).
 In December 2014, the borough council announced that it would establish a task group to explore potential twinning opportunities with towns in Brazil, Russia, India, China and South Africa.